Icinga/icinga-powershell-framework/doc/100-General/10-Changelog.md

 * [#441](https://github.com/Icinga/icinga-powershell-framework/pull/441) Fixes an exception while loading the Framework, caused by a race condition for missing environment variables which are accessed by some plugins before the Framework is loaded properly
 * [#446](https://github.com/Icinga/icinga-powershell-framework/pull/446) Fixes Icinga for Windows progress preference, which sometimes caused UI glitches
 * [#449](https://github.com/Icinga/icinga-powershell-framework/pull/449) Fixes unhandled exception while importing modules during `Install-IcingaComponent` process, because of possible missing dependencies
+* [#451](https://github.com/Icinga/icinga-powershell-framework/pull/451) Fixes PowerShell being unable to enter JEA context if only the Framework is installed and removes the `|` from plugin output, in case a JEA error is thrown that check commands are not present

 ### Enhancements